streamnative/oxia-java/README.md

 ## Overview

 This project comprises JDK language compatible modules for the [Oxia][oxia] service.
-Currently, it provides:
+It provides the following capabilities:

 - [Client](client/) for the Oxia service
 - [Testcontainer](testcontainers/) for local integration testing with an Oxia service.